mxdev92/You/replit.md

 ```
 July 28, 2025:
+• CRITICAL DRIVER DASHBOARD FIX COMPLETED: Fixed React rendering error causing "خطأ في التطبيق" when address objects were rendered directly
+• Implemented formatAddress helper function to properly display address objects as formatted strings in driver dashboard
+• Fixed "Objects are not valid as a React child" error that was preventing driver dashboard from loading properly
+• Driver dashboard now correctly displays order addresses in proper format: "المحافظة - المنطقة - الحي" instead of raw object
+• REAL-TIME ORDER NOTIFICATIONS COMPLETED: Integrated Expo push notifications with existing order creation workflow
+• All active drivers now receive push notifications when new orders are placed alongside WebSocket notifications
+• Enhanced sendPushNotificationToAllDrivers function to send notifications to all drivers with valid notification tokens
+• Complete workflow: Customer order → admin panel + invoices → WebSocket popup + Expo push to all drivers → driver accepts → WhatsApp invoice to accepting driver
+• Production-ready notification system with error handling and fallback mechanisms for guaranteed delivery
 • ADMIN PANEL TEST NOTIFICATION FEATURE COMPLETED: Added "Send Test Notification" button next to notification token button in driver management
 • Green Send icon button implemented with sendTestNotification function for instant notification testing from admin panel
 • Test notifications send "طلب تجريبي من الإدارة" with sample order data for easy admin testing and verification